eduardovinoles/React-Gym-App/README.md

 In the navigation bar you can select "users" to view the gym users list, also by clicking the "edit" button you can edit or delete the selected user in a modal.
 By clicking "create new user" also uses a modal to perform that.
-All the data persist and is storage in the backend.
+All the data persist and is stored in the backend.

 ## Table of Contents